 The OT program at FIU has a limited number of fieldwork contracts with sites outside the continental USA such as, but not limited to: Bahamas, Chile, Costa Rica, Guatemala, Jamaica, Perú, Puerto Rico, Spain, and Trinidad.
 Students are encouraged to complete their level I fieldwork abroad.
 Students who are or have been on warning or probation are not eligible to complete their level I fieldwork outside of Florida.
 International fieldwork placements will be at the discretion of the AFWC and faculty, based on student's performance at the time of the request.
-Policies and Procedures related to international clinical education FIU-Office experiences from of Study Abroad https://globalaffairs.fiu.edu/study-abroad/about/ will be followed.
+Policies and Procedures related to international clinical education experiences from FIU- Office of Study Abroad https://studyabroad.fiu.edu/ will be followed.
 FIU does not have resources to assist students with housing or travel costs associated with fieldwork.
 Obtaining these resources is the responsibility of the student.